open-gpdb/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 DETAIL:  Partition key of the failing row contains (date) = ("01").
 ```

-You must take the following into consideration when planning an upgrade from EL 7 to EL 8:
+You must take the following into consideration when planning an upgrade from EL 7 to EL 8 or EL 9:

 - When using an in-place upgrade method, all indexes involving columns of collatable data type, such as `text`, `varchar`, `char`, and `citext`, must be reindexed before the database instance is put into production.
 - When using an in-place upgrade method, range-partitioned tables using collatable data types in the partition key should be checked to verify that all rows are still in the correct partitions.